 2 cups Strawberries, chopped

 1 cup Sugar

 We all know freshest is bestest, but since it’s winter I couldn’t justify spending all that money on strawberries that are more white than red.
 So, I went the cheap route and just bought frozen strawberries.

 After about 20 minutes, the mixture will start to look gooey, like the consistency of honey.
 It won’t ever completely congeal on the stove top because it’s still scorching hot, but if you let it cool in a jar, then put it in the fridge, it will turn into a jammier consistency.
 Don’t overcook it or once it cools you’ll have a pan full of glass.

-We’ve been pairing it with a gluten-free version of Savory Sweet Life’s cream scones.
-I’m amazed by how good they are.
+I’ve been pairing it with a gluten-free version of Savory Sweet Life’s cream scones and am amazed by how good they are.
 Both the jam and the scones.

 Go on ‘n’ geddit.